fedeaar/BNFy/README.md

 	const source = ' 1 + 2 * 3 ';
 	const AST = parser.parse(source);
 ```
 Based on the `grammar` and `table` provided, it will try to parse the source string and return a custom AST containing the structures defined by the grammar.
-Ill-formed source strings will raise an exception.
+It will only try, as Ill-formed source strings will raise diferent kinds of exception.

 &nbsp;
 ## BNFy's token table